-breast cancer, TNBC, negative approximately 10-20% of all breast cancers, it is categorized in cancer by its invisibility of 'Estrogen Receptor (Er)' 'Progesterone Receptor (Pr)' And 'Human Epidermal Growth Factor Receptor 2 (Her2)'.
-Since there are no known molecular targets for these receptors, hormonal and HER2 directed therapies are ineffective chemotherapy is the only systemic treatment of choice.
+Triple negative breast cancer, TNBC, is approximately 10-20% of all breast cancers, it is categorized in cancer by its invisibility of 'Estrogen Receptor (Er)' 'Progesterone Receptor (Pr)' And 'Human Epidermal Growth Factor Receptor 2 (Her2)'.
+Since there are no known molecular targets for these receptors, hormonal and HER2 ineffective directed therapies are and chemotherapy is the only systemic treatment of choice.
 Nevertheless, the poor prognosis among TNBC patients as well as a high recurrence and metastasis rate necessitate more effective and targeted therapeutic strategies against this disease.
 Therefore, nanoparticle based drug delivery systems have become promising alternatives of conventional chemotherapy by overcoming of selective drug delivery, better pharmacokinetics and diminished systemic toxicity.
 Targeting ligands functionalized on nanoparticles, e.g., peptides, antibodies, aptamers, favor accumulation of the nanoparticles in tumor tissues to maximize their therapeutic efficiency and minimize the off target effects.
 Previous studies have shown the utility of nanoparticle platforms in a variety of cancer models; however little has been done to explore their use in the TNBC at the preclinical level.

-The goals of this study are thus to fill this gap and to develop and evaluate a ligand targeted nanoparticle system that encapsulates the chemotherapeutic agent doxorubicin.
-To comprehensively evaluate performance, synthesize, characterize, conduct cytotoxicity, cellular uptake and vivo biodistribution and efficacy studies of TNBC models with the nanoparticle.
-The feasibility and the advantages of targeted nanotherapy to improve treatment outcomes in TNBC is demonstrated.
+The goals of this study are thus to fill this gap and to develop and evaluate a ligand targeted nanoparticle system that encapsulates the chemotherapeutic doxorubicin. agent То comprehensively evaluate performance, we synthesize, characterize, conduct in vitro cytotoxicity, cellular uptake and in vivo biodistribution and efficacy studies of TNBC models with the nanoparticle.
+The feasibility and the advantages of targeted nanotherapy to improve treatment outcomes in TNBC is to be demonstrated.